-A single infrared heat lamp heals countless health conditions.
-Many clients report to me how an infection or deep wound healed without having to take an antibiotic, how they stopped a recurring sinus or bladder infection dead in its tracks, rapidly killed nail fungus or soothed a pulled muscle.
+A single infrared heat lamp can benefit countless health conditions.
+Many clients report to me how an infection or deep wound healed quickly, how they stopped a recurring sinus or bladder infection dead in its tracks, rapidly killed nail fungus or soothed a pulled muscle.
 One can safely shine the lamp on any area of the body in need of healing.

 Conditions that benefit, often after just a few treatments, include infections, wound healing, joint pain, muscle strains, skin rashes, acne, boils, toothaches and conditions of the eyes, nose, ears and sinuses and countless others.

 Pain.
 Neck, shoulder, elbow, knee and back pain respond well to the soothing heat of an infrared lamp.
 The penetrating heat promotes healing and rejuvenation.
 The frequencies of the light speed healing and recovery.

 Infections.
 The infrared lamp can kill infections that are resistant to antibiotics.
 One client had a sinus infection that did not respond to antibiotics or to natural healing methods.
 She had a fever and constant headaches every evening.
 By shining an infrared lamp on the sinuses for 10 minutes at a time, six times a day, relief occurred in two days with complete elimination of all symptoms in five days.

 For a general infection treatment that can be surprisingly effective, shine the red lamp at the thymus gland, moving the body or the lamp as close as possible without causing a burn.
 The thymus gland, located at the level of the breast bone, is a lymph organ that produces T cells for the immune system.
 Shine the lamp at the level of the breastbone for about 15-20 minutes.
 This treatment can be repeated three or four times daily for a severe infection.